vicm1/GCC/Documents/Labs/PythonRegularExpressions/commands.md

 Write a regular expression pattern that will match with these IP addresses and store it in a variable named pattern.
 Use the regular expression symbols \d and \. in your pattern.
 Note that the symbol \d matches with digits, in other words, any integer between 0 and 9.
 Be sure to replace the ### YOUR CODE HERE ### with your own code.
 Since you'll just build the pattern here, there won't be any output when you run this cell.

-# Assign `log_file` to a string containing username, date, login time, and IP address for a series of login attempts
+//Assign `log_file` to a string containing username, date, login time, and IP address for a series of login attempts ​ log_file = "eraab 2022-05-10 6:03:41 192.168.152.148 \niuduike 2022-05-09 6:46:40 192.168.22.115 \nsmartell 2022-05-09 19:30:32 192.168.190.178 \narutley 2022-05-12 17:00:59 1923.1689.3.24 \nrjensen 2022-05-11 0:59:26 192.168.213.128 \naestrada 2022-05-09 19:28:12 1924.1680.27.57 \nasundara 2022-05-11 18:38:07 192.168.96.200 \ndkot 2022-05-12 10:52:00 1921.168.1283.75 \nabernard 2022-05-12 23:38:46 19245.168.2345.49 \ncjackson 2022-05-12 19:36:42 192.168.247.153 \njclark 2022-05-10 10:48:02 192.168.174.117 \nalevitsk 2022-05-08 12:09:10 192.16874.1390.176 \njrafael 2022-05-10 22:40:01 192.168.148.115 \nyappiah 2022-05-12 10:37:22 192.168.103.10654 \ndaquino 2022-05-08 7:02:35 192.168.168.144"
 ​
-log_file = "eraab 2022-05-10 6:03:41 192.168.152.148 \niuduike 2022-05-09 6:46:40 192.168.22.115 \nsmartell 2022-05-09 19:30:32 192.168.190.178 \narutley 2022-05-12 17:00:59 1923.1689.3.24 \nrjensen 2022-05-11 0:59:26 192.168.213.128 \naestrada 2022-05-09 19:28:12 1924.1680.27.57 \nasundara 2022-05-11 18:38:07 192.168.96.200 \ndkot 2022-05-12 10:52:00 1921.168.1283.75 \nabernard 2022-05-12 23:38:46 19245.168.2345.49 \ncjackson 2022-05-12 19:36:42 192.168.247.153 \njclark 2022-05-10 10:48:02 192.168.174.117 \nalevitsk 2022-05-08 12:09:10 192.16874.1390.176 \njrafael 2022-05-10 22:40:01 192.168.148.115 \nyappiah 2022-05-12 10:37:22 192.168.103.10654 \ndaquino 2022-05-08 7:02:35 192.168.168.144"
-​
-# Assign `pattern` to a regular expression pattern that will match with IP addresses of the form xxx.xxx.xxx.xxx
+//Assign `pattern` to a regular expression pattern that will match with IP addresses of the form xxx.xxx.xxx.xxx ​ pattern = "\d\d\d\.\d\d\d\.\d\d\d\.\d\d\d"
-​
-pattern = "\d\d\d\.\d\d\d\.\d\d\d\.\d\d\d"